 Against this general background, trends from the last ten years confirm that the European banking sector is constantly continuing to improve its services to corporates and households.
 Banks are the most important source of funding for companies: according to the latest EIB Investment Survey (EIBIS), "bank loans account for the highest share of external finance (56%)" of companies in all different sectors, be they large companies, or SMEs.
 This data is consistent with last year's data.
-If we take into account other forms of bank lending, the amount of bank financing as part of the total amount of external financing for companies amounts to almost 70%.6 banks have continued to provide support to the economy.
+If we take into account other forms of bank lending, the amount of bank financing as part of the total amount of external financing for companies amounts to almost 70%.6

 Given the dominance of bank financing in corporate funding, banks are well aware of their importance to the well-being of corporates and to that of the economy in general.
 Over the last decade, bank lending was sometimes constrained by lower supply due to the Non-Performing Loans' (NPLs) problem, as well as lower demand from the real sector due to the economic crisis.
-Yet, even in difficult times,